Olive Oil vs. Extra Virgin Olive Oil

 Refined Olive Oil

-Refined olive oil is typically made from lower-quality olives that are not up to the standards of making virgin or extra virgin olive oil.
+Regular olive oil is typically made from lower-quality olives that are not up to the standards of making virgin or extra virgin olive oil.
 This oil’s refining process involves filtering and sometimes even chemical treatments to neutralize its taste and aroma.

 Unrefined Olive Oil